 Rose has four children.
 He had two with first wife Karolyn Englehardt — Pete Rose Jr. and Fawn —, two with Woliug — Tyler and Cara — and got engaged to former Playboy model Kiana Kim.
 Rose was also named the father of Morgan Erin Rubio in a 1978 paternity suit, the child of an extramarital affair.
 Rose and Kim even appeared on the TLC reality TV show in 2013, Pete Rose: Hits & Mrs., which didn’t last long.

-Rose’s children may not be exactly set up how you would think based on their father’s net worth, though.
+Rose’s children may not be exactly set up financially how you would think based on their father’s estimated net worth, though.

 Pete Rose is worth an estimated $3 million today, according to Celebrity Net Worth.
 A simple search of “Pete Rose Net Worth” reveals other sources estimate the baseball legend is worth around the same amount.